Wall Street gains ground following a stronger-than-expected report on the US job market

 NEW YORK — (AP) — Stocks rose in morning trading on Wall Street Friday following a stronger-than-expected report on the U.S. job market.

 The gains were broad.
 Technology stocks were among the companies doing the heaviest lifting.
-Microsoft surged 2.6% and Nvidia rose 2.1%.
+Microsoft surged 2.1% and Nvidia rose 2.6%.
+Apple, however, fell 3.3% after the iPhone maker estimated that tariffs will cost it $900 million.

 Employers added 177,000 jobs in April.
 That marks a slowdown in hiring from March, but it was solidly better than economists anticipated.
 However, the latest job figures don’t yet reflect the effects on the economy of President Donald Trump’s across-the-board tariffs against America’s trading partners.
-Many of the more severe tariffs that were supposed to go into effect in April were delayed by three months.
+Many of the more severe tariffs that were supposed to go into effect in April were delayed by three months, with the notable exception of tariffs against China.

+“We’ve already seen how financial markets will react if the administration moves forward with their initial tariff plan, so unless they take a different tack in July when the 90-day pause expires, we will see market action similar to the first week of April,” said Chris Zaccarelli, chief investment officer for Northlight Asset Management.

+The S&P 500 slumped 9.1% during the first week of April as Trump announced a major escalation of his trade war with more tariffs.
+The market has now clawed back its losses since then, helped by a string of resilient earnings reports from U.S. companies, hopes for de-escalation of trade tensions with China and expecations that the Federal Reserve will still be able to cut rates a few times this year.

 The current round of tariffs and the on-again-off-again nature of Trump’s policy has overshadowed planning for businesses and consumers.
 Companies have been cutting and withdrawing financial forecasts because of the uncertainty over how much tariffs will cost them and how much they will squeeze consumers and sap spending.